Richmonds Air Houston

 Poor indoor air quality

 When wind blows, dirt gets dispersed and can gather inside your HVAC unit.
 When the unit turns on, it blows this accumulated dirt inside your house.
 This dirt can have negative impacts on your health if it’s inhaled, as the dirt can contain irritants as well as allergens.
 This can lead to asthma attacks or other respiratory problems.
-To avoid these issues, you should schedule routine HVAC maintenance that includes vent cleaning.
+To avoid these issues, you should keep a spring HVAC maintenance checklist that includes vent cleaning.

 Dirt and dust entering your home’s air isn’t the only negative impact.
 Too much dirt running through your HVAC system can also cause parts of the system to break, often requiring costly repairs.